 Figure 2-1 charts the upper and lower pressure transducer data and the calculated water level in the well.
-Table 2-1 and Figure 2-1 show a net increase of 41.34 psi in wellhead pressure for the entire 21.5-year period of record from November 29, 2001 (11.46 psia) to June 16, 2022 (52.80 psia).
-The lower transducer stopped functioning on June 17, 2022, resulting in only a partial 2022 data set.
+Table 2-1 and Figure 2-1 show a net increase of 33.95 psi in wellhead pressure for the entire 23.5-year period of record from November 29, 2001 (11.46 psia) to January 1, 2025 (45.41 psia).
+The lower transducer stopped functioning on June 17, 2022, resulting in only a partial 2022 data set and no data in 2023.
+This lower transducer was replaced in 2024 and data collection has resumed.
 Figure 2-1 generally shows a pattern of minor seasonal fluctuations within an overall stable trend in wellhead pressure prior to wellhead cable gland seal replacement on August 18, 2010, followed by a rise in wellhead pressure to a recorded high of 53.42 psia on September 11, 2013.
 A very minor leak persisted so on November 6, 2013 the well was vented to allow a safe condition to repair leaking threads at the wellhead.
 Recovery of the previous wellhead pressure occurred for about nine months following this wellhead venting.
 Since recovery in the second half of 2014, wellhead pressure has remained relatively stable.
 2019 data demonstrated a groundwater recharge response to the very wet winter of 2018-2019; this effect was greater in magnitude than a similar pressure and water level response to the wet winters of 2007-2008, 2009-2010, 2016-2017.
+The venting of the well in January 2023 to evaluate the failed lower transducer apparently reset the pressure regime to that of 2001 through 2009 time period, but in 2024 it appears to be trending back to its previous 2014-2022 range.

-In contrast to the wellhead pressure patterns, Table 2-1 and Figure 2-1 show a substantial net decline of 344.31 feet in the calculated well water level and a corresponding net decline in downhole pressure of 107.84 psi for the period of record.
+In contrast to the wellhead pressure patterns, Table 2-1 and Figure 2-1 show a substantial net decline of 354.14 feet in the calculated well water level and a corresponding net decline in downhole pressure of 119.50 psi for the period of record through January 1, 2025.
 Figure 2-1 also shows a pattern of slight seasonal fluctuations within the overall declining trend in the water level and corresponding downhole pressure for the period of record.